Have you noticed your vision getting blurry even with your glasses on? Or do you often find yourself rubbing your eyes, especially if you’re under 40?

 What is Keratoconus?

-Your cornea — the clear, dome-shaped front part of your eye — helps focus light so you can see clearly.
+Your cornea is the clear, dome-shaped front part of your eye that helps focus light so you can see clearly.

 In Keratoconus, the cornea becomes thin and starts bulging outward into a cone-like shape.
 This distorts how light enters your eye, leading to blurred, distorted, or fluctuating vision.